Sourabhjaiswal12016/c-currency-convertor/README.md

 # c-currency-convertor
-An npm package to covert currencies.
+Developed an npm package enabling seamless currency conversion, offering comprehensive functionality for converting currencies with ease and efficiency.